frederic-perez/AmE-dictionary/data/dictionary.md

 __fly on the wall__ _idiom_ :two::hammer:
 __fly-by-night__
 __flyboard__
-__flyer__ _n_ :three::hammer: (For a while in the 19th century, flier and flyer were neck-in-neck in terms of popularity, but these days flyer is by far the more common spelling.) _He caught such a flyer leaving the gate I had to take advantage of it._ _He took a flyer occasionally._
+__flyer__ _n_ :three::hammer: [:scroll: For a while in the 19th century, flier and flyer were neck-in-neck in terms of popularity, but these days flyer is by far the more common spelling.] _He caught such a flyer leaving the gate I had to take advantage of it._ _He took a flyer occasionally._
 __flying colors__ _adj_ :three: __1__ Flags unfurled and waving in the air. __2__ _idiom (with flying colors)_ With an overwhelming victory, triumph, or success. _In these respects, Delta Air Lines passed with flying colors._
 __foam at the mouth__ _idiom_ To be extremely angry.
 __fob__ _n_ :two::hammer: